Beginner's guide to Search Console

-Search Console is a free tool from Google that can helps anyone with a website to understand how they are performing on Google Search, and what they can do to improve their appearance on search to bring more relevant traffic to their websites.
+Search Console is a tool from Google that can help anyone with a website to understand how they are performing on Google Search, and what they can do to improve their appearance on search to bring more relevant traffic to their websites.

 There is no need to log in to the tool every day.
 If new issues are found by Google on your site, you'll receive an email from Search Console alerting you.
 But you might want to check your account around once every month, or when you make changes to the site's content, to make sure the data is stable.
 Learn more about managing your site with Search Console.